 In the next academic year (Oct 2022 entry) I am looking for 2-3 PhD students to join my group.
 See Computing's PhD application page for a potential timeline.

 Before contacting me, think about whether you should (not) do a PhD in machine learning, read about my research topics, and think about whether we are a good match.

 If you want to do a PhD with me then, I expect you to have a solid skill set in both math and coding.
 This might be demonstrated by a 1st-class UK degree (or equivalent) in math, physics, computer science or related subjects.
+I also provide a self-assessment here if you want a bit more reassurance.
 Publication is a plus factor but not necessary, as long as you can demonstrate your potential for research innovations.

 When you contact me, attach your CV, plus a short statement (1 page maximum) about the potential ML research problems you want to work on with me and your expectations about PhD research.
 Also see the PhD application guideline for submitting an application to Imperial Computing.

 We can be a good match if you want to research on the following topics:

 - Training generative models for vision & NLP;